mertbahardogan/rickandmorty-app-flutter/README.md

 ## Structures

-My choise will be coming here:
+My choice will be coming here:

 * GetX for State Management

--MVC for Design Pattern
+* MVC for Design Pattern

 ## Targets

--Obx has an exception(firstly null value),
+* Obx has an exception(firstly null value),

--OOP for Services, important for the following target,
+* OOP for Services, important for the following target,

--Fetch data of Episode to api,
+* Fetch data of Episode to api,

--Use ColorPalette for Detail Page Background Color,
+* Use ColorPalette for Detail Page Background Color,

--Do Localization.
+* Do Localization.

--Then Error Management.
+* Then Error Management.

 ## Completed Targets

--Connection control for internet using GetX,
+* Connection control for internet using GetX,

-## UI
+### UI

 ![WhatsApp Image 2021-05-14 at 02 01 08 (1)](https://user-images.githubusercontent.com/50531805/118198032-cf1f7880-b458-11eb-99e4-bcfa61e78ba3.jpeg)